 Also called the campagne of kombuchas, a delicious slightly sour drink thats not only fun to maintain, but also good for your health!

 There are some stores that sell Jun cultures online, or you can get one from someone who may gift you a daughter culture.
-After trying out the tea we were amazed by its flavors.
-We found it tastes almost champagne-like, but more sour.
-A new flavor we could not keep a "secret" from you.
+After trying out the tea we were amazed by its flavours.
+We found it tastes almost champagne-like but sourer.
+A new flavour we could not keep a "secret" from you.
 Let's get started!

-Tip: store the jun culture on a light but slightly cool spot in your kitchen.
+Enjoy your jun tea!
+Tip: store the jun culture in a light but a slightly cool spot in your kitchen.